Orange County Medical Malpractice Lawyer

 Working with an experienced medical malpractice lawyer is the most effective way for patients and their families to ensure they do not fall victim to these tactics.

-Victims of medical malpractice have enough pain, difficulty, and expense to deal with without having to worry about the cost of hiring a lawyer.
-At Aiken * Aiken * Cohn, we offer free initial consultations to discuss whether medical malpractice victims may be entitled to compensation.
-If we determine that you have a case, our attorneys work on a contingent fee basis, which means, our attorneys are paid only if the lawsuit is successful or is favorably settled out of court.
-Contingent fees are usually calculated as a percentage of the client’s net recovery.
+Victims of medical malpractice already face significant pain, challenges, and expenses, so the cost of hiring a lawyer should not be an additional concern.
+At Aitken * Aitken * Cohn, we provide free initial consultations to assess whether you may be entitled to compensation.
+If we determine you have a case, our attorneys work on a contingency fee basis, meaning we only get paid if the lawsuit is successful or settles favorably out of court.
+Contingency fees are typically a percentage of the client’s net recovery.

 If you’ve sustained a medical malpractice injury in Orange County, you may be entitled to significant compensation.
 Contact the experienced Orange County medical malpractice lawyers at Aitken * Aitken * Cohn today online or by phone to schedule a free consultation and explore whether we can help.